-Omega Graduate School is authorized by the Tennessee Higher Education Commission (THEC) to offer Master of Letters and Doctor of Philosophy degrees.
-This authorization must be renewed each year and is based on an evaluation by minimum standards concerning quality of education, ethical business practices, health and safety, and fiscal responsibility.
+Omega Graduate School is authorized by the Tennessee Higher Education Commission (THEC) to offer Master of Letters, Doctor of Social Leadership, and Doctor of Philosophy degrees.
+This authorization must be renewed each year and is based on an evaluation by minimum standards concerning quality of education, ethical business practices, and fiscal responsibility.